X-Carve or Shapeoko?

-15. Community Support
+Community Support Comparison

 For X-Carve you have the Inventables community forum which is quite active and almost anything with regard to X-Carve will likely be answered there.

-There are so many X-Carve users around the world that you'll have no issue finding someone who can help you, be it upgrades or modifications.
+There are so many X-Carve users around the world that you'll have no issue finding someone who can help you, be it with upgrades or modifications.

-Also the forum has several projects by users in the community that you can explore if you want to tinker with the machine.
+Also, the forum has several projects by users in the community that you can explore if you want to tinker with the machine.

 Carbide 3D has a great community as well and that should answer any questions you have about the Shapeoko.